 Many in the queer community (as with most) don’t talk about our financial situations until they’re dire.
 But, false appearances won’t make the pain go away, and we can’t afford to be distracted by financial insecurity or debt.
 These limit the support we can give to organizations fighting for our rights.
 They limit our autonomy and time we can volunteer and give back.
 They limit our contribution to the broader society.

-Our over-spending and lack of saving and investing contradict our interests.
+Our over-spending and lack of saving and investing go against our self-interests.
 For example, it’s still legal in 28 states for an employer to fire us for being queer.
-Our transgender brothers and sisters are at even more risk because only 14 of those 28 states have transgender protections.
+Transgender people are at even more risk because only 14 of those 28 states have transgender protections.

 Because the Equality Act is still working its way through Congress, most states don’t have protections for queer people in institutions such as nursing homes.
 Therefore, we can still be separated from our spouses or forced back into the closet when we go into assisted living.

-Since the federal legalization of same-sex marriage, much of the fight for queer equality has migrated to the state-level.
-States have constitutions with antiquated language that don’t match federal protections and local legislatures that want to circumvent those federal protections.
+Since the federal legalization of same-sex marriage, much of the fight for queer equality is now at the state-level.
+States have constitutions with antiquated language that don’t match federal protections and local legislatures desperate to circumvent those federal protections.